Puppy pregnancy syndrome

 Puppy pregnancy syndrome (PPS) is a psychosomatic illness in humans brought on by mass hysteria.
-People suffering from PPS believe that shortly after being bitten by a dog, puppies are conceived within their abdomen.
-The syndrome is thought to be localized in villages in several states of India.
-Some psychiatrists believe that PPS meets the criteria for a culture-bound disorder.

-Witch doctors offer oral cures, which they claim will dissolve the puppies.
-Doctors in India have tried to educate the public that this condition is impossible and a superstition, and that treating this condition instead of rabies can be dangerous.

-Description

-Puppy pregnancy syndrome (PPS) is a psychosomatic illness in humans brought on by mass hysteria.
-People suffering from PPS believe that shortly after being bitten by a dog, puppies are conceived within their abdomen.
+Individuals suffering from PPS believe that shortly after being bitten by a dog, puppies are conceived within their abdomen.
 This is said to be especially likely if the dog is sexually excited at the time of the attack.
 Victims are said to bark like dogs and have reported being able to see the puppies inside them when looking at water or hear them growling in their abdomen.
 It is believed that the victims will eventually die – especially men, who will give birth to their puppies through the penis.
 Witch doctors offer oral cures, which they claim will dissolve the puppies, allowing them to pass through the digestive system and be excreted "without the knowledge of the patient".
+The syndrome is thought to be localized in villages in several states of India.
+Some psychiatrists believe that PPS meets the criteria for a culture-bound disorder.